faceyspacey/extract-css-chunks-webpack-plugin/README.md

 > **HEADLINES (May 2018): Now Independently supports Webpack 4:**
 > Yep that's right.
 The universal family is now fully Webpack 4.
 Thank you to all our users for your loyalty and patience!
 If you love Universal, then you are gonna fall head over heels when we bring out the main course!

-So... why did we rebuild `extract-css-chunks`?
+So... why did we rebuild `extract-css-chunks-webpack-plugin`?
 What does it offer?

 It's got all the goodness of `mini-css-extract-plugin` but with 2 gleaming, sought after benefits.